Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: TESS observations of GRBs

 \subsection{Identifying GRB Signals in TESS}

-Event details for all 21 GRBs that were extracted from the Swift-XRT catalog, including coordinates, trigger times, and corresponding sectors, are enumerated in Table \ref{tab:tess_grb_info}.
-After flux-calibrating the TESS light curves for these 21 GRBs, we looked for signatures of prompt and afterglow emission by both visual inspection and algorithmically searching for a 3-$\sigma$ flux excess around the time of trigger; this excess was calculated relative to the rms scatter of the light curve baseline before the trigger.
-We identified such an excess for 8 GRBs, whose light curves are shown in Figure \ref{fig:all_grb_lcs}.
-Note that our final sample excluded GRB 191016A, as it was previously analyzed in \citet{smith_191016a}---yielding a set of 7 GRBs.
+After flux-calibrating the TESS light curves for our sample of 22 GRBs, we looked for signatures of prompt and afterglow emission by both visual inspection and searching for any cadences exhibiting a $>$3-$\sigma$ flux excess within $\pm$0.2\,d of the GRB trigger; this excess was calculated relative to the rms scatter of the light curve baseline before the trigger, using a window of 0.5\,d in a flat portion of the light curve.
+We identified such an excess for 9 GRBs; we chose to exclude GRB 191016A from our sample, as it had been analyzed in \citet{smith_191016a}.
+Figures \ref{fig:prompt_count_mags} and \ref{fig:afterglow_count_mags} show light curves in both counts and magnitude for the other 8 GRBs.

-Some notes about the data for specific GRBs follow. \begin{itemize}
+Some notes about the data for specific GRBs follow.

-\item Data for GRB220623A were affected by high scattered light backgrounds around and after the time of trigger, which will likely have some effect on the quality of our analysis.

-\item GRB 210222B, while visible in Sector 35, occurred during the gap between orbits within that sector, during which no data was collected.
-However, we still searched for afterglow emission from this GRB.